-Regional well R-57 screen 1 and screen 2 have additional annual sampling requirements to meet a 1996 EPA authorization/agreement related to the disposal of PCBs at Area G. The 1996 agreement requires sampling for PCBs, pH, specific conductance, and chlorinated organics.
+Regional well R-57 screen 1 and screen 2 have additional annual sampling requirements to meet a 1996 EPA authorization/agreement related to the disposal of PCBs at Area G. The 1996 agreement requires sampling for PCBs, pH, specific conductance, and chlorinated organics (dioxins and furans).